noiseprotocol/noise_spec/noise.md

    and requires careful attention if a Noise handshake is preceded by communication between the parties.

+ * **Static key reuse**:  A static key pair used with Noise should be used with a single hash algorithm.
+The key pair should not be used outside of Noise, nor with multiple hash algorithms.
+It is acceptable to use the static key pair with different Noise protocols, provided the same hash algorithm is used in all of them.
+(Reusing a Noise static key pair outside of Noise would require extremely careful analysis to ensure the uses don't compromise each other, and security proofs are preserved).

+ * **PSK reuse**:  A PSK used with Noise should be used with a single hash algorithm.
+The PSK should not be used outside of Noise, nor with multiple hash algorithms.

+ * **Ephemeral key reuse**:  Every party in a Noise protocol must send a fresh ephemeral public key prior to sending any encrypted data.
+Ephemeral keys must never be reused.
+Violating these rules is likely to cause catastrophic key reuse.
+This is one rationale behind the patterns in [Section 7](#handshake-patterns), and the validity rules in [Section 7.3](#handshake-pattern-validity).
+It's also the reason why one-way handshakes only allow transport messages from the sender, not the recipient.

  * **Misusing public keys as secrets**: It might be tempting to use a pattern with a pre-message public key and assume that a successful handshake implies the other party's knowledge of the public key.
 Unfortunately, this is not